 - In the Address field, specify the address of the memory block.

 If the address is displayed in the Locals or Expressions view, you can select Add Data Breakpoint at Object's Address in the context menu to set the data breakpoint.

 Data breakpoints will be disabled when the debugged program exits, as it is unlikely that the used addresses will stay the same at the next program launch.
 If you really want a data breakpoint to be active again, re-enable it manually.

 Viewing Call Stack Trace

 When the program being debugged is interrupted, Qt Creator displays the nested function calls leading to the current position as a call stack trace.
 This stack trace is built up from call stack frames, each representing a particular function.
 For each function, Qt Creator tries to retrieve the file name and line number of the corresponding source file.
 This data is shown in the Stack view.

 Since the call stack leading to the current position may originate or go through code for which no debug information is available, not all stack frames have corresponding source locations.
 Stack frames without corresponding source locations are grayed out in the Stack view.

-To compute values of arithmetic expressions or function calls, use expression evaluators in the Expressions pane.
-To insert a new expression evaluator, either double-click on an empty part of the Locals and Expressions view, or select Add New Expression Evaluator from the context menu, or drag and drop an expression from the code editor.
+To compute values of arithmetic expressions or function calls, use expression evaluators in the Expressions view.
+To insert a new expression evaluator, either double-click on an empty part of the Expressions or Locals view, or select Add New Expression Evaluator from the context menu, or drag and drop an expression from the code editor.